matoom/frostbite/introduction/installing_from_source.md

 ## Detailed Instructions for Fedora 40

-> Be sure to subsititute the desired version for [version] in commands below.
+> Be sure to substitute the desired version for [version] in commands below.
 > The current version is `v1.17.0-beta`.
 >
 > Also, if you are copy-pasting, do not include the `$` prompt.